Perth Festival: 2012 festival

 The 2012 festival was the 60th Perth International Arts Festival.
 This year attracted 194,522 paid audience members and a total attendance figure of over 700,000.
 The opening of the festival featured a 'DAWN:DUSK' opening, where hundreds of people gathered on Cottesloe Beach to watch vocalists and musicians.
 The festival was held from 10 February to 4 March, and was the first year led by new artistic director, Jonathan Holloway.
 A number of events sold out during this year's festival, including tickets to Bon Iver.

 2013 festival

 The 2013 festival was held from 8 February to 2 March.
 With 750 artists, 820 events and 250 film screenings, it is the biggest yet.
 This year marked the announcement of a new significant partner, Chevron Corporation.
 This partnership was recognised through the renaming of the Festival Gardens to Chevron Festival Gardens.

 At the 2012/2013 Lotterywest Films, 26 films were screened, with the winner of the BHP Billiton audience award being The First Grader, directed by Justin Chadwick.
 This year also featured sold-out event, Macklemore & Ryan Lewis, who played at the Chevron City Gardens.

 2014 festival

 The 2014 festival was the 62nd Perth International Arts Festival held from 7 February until 1 March 2014.

+Live @ The Watershed

+2001 Festival

+The festival had an outdoor concert series that featured an elaborate venue that transformed a common area of the city into a water themed futuristic type atmosphere.
+It was held over the pond area outside of the Art Gallery Of Western Australia and the Perth Cultural Centre.
+The festival spanned 26 days and headlined by acts such as the Black Eyed Peas and Proton, both of which sold out the venue.